-New therapy for HER2-positive breast cancer developedJuly 26th, 2011 in Cancer /
+New therapy for HER2-positive breast cancer developedJuly 26, 2011 in Medicine & Health / Cancer

 Patients with HER2-positive breast cancer may soon have an alternative therapy when they develop resistance to trastuzumab, also known as Herceptin, according to a laboratory finding published in Clinical Cancer Research.